Menu

 In Loving Memory of Dr. Ifeanyi Onyeji

-His academic achievements were matched with his commitment to service.
-During this time, he co-directed the Young Doctor's Initiative, which taught science classes to under-resourced children in NYC.
+Dr. Onyeji then pursued a medical education at the Columbia University Vagelos College of Physicians and Surgeons, where he developed a special interest in Urology.
+He dedicated an additional year of his training to research and became well-published in the field of andrology.
+Beyond academic achievements, Dr. Onyeji also exemplified a strong commitment to service.
+During this time, he co-directed the Young Doctor’s Initiative, which taught science classes to under-resourced children in NYC.
 This earned Dr. Onyeji the Student National Medical Association (SNMA) Pipeline Mentoring Institute Grant.
-He graduated medical school with the Dean's Award for Outstanding Contributions to College of Physicians & Surgeons.
-In 2017, he matched into urologic surgery residency training program at the University of California, Davis.
-Dr. Onyeji was a stellar physician and selfless mentor who was dedicated to mentoring the next generation of Black physicians, urologists, and scientists.
+He graduated medical school with the Dean's Award for Outstanding Contributions to the College of Physicians & Surgeons.
+In 2017, he joined the urologic surgery residency training program at the University of California, Davis.

-In honor of his legacy of mentorship, Urology Unbound is starting the Ifeanyi Onyeji Medical Student Travel Award, which will fund 3-5 Black medical students each year to travel to the American Urological Association Meeting to present their research.
+Dr. Onyeji was a stellar physician and selfless mentor dedicated to mentoring the next generation of Black physicians, urologists, and scientists.
+In recognition of his legacy of mentorship, Urology Unbound proudly presents the Ifeanyi Onyeji Medical Student Travel Award, now in its second year.
+This award will fund up to 3 Black medical students each year to travel to the American Urological Association Meeting to present their research.

 Donate